aiven/devportal/docs/platform/howto/technical-emails.rst

 Manage project and service notifications
 =========================================

 To stay up to date with the latest information about services and projects, you can set service and project contacts to receive email notifications.
-Notifications include information about plan sizes, performance, outages and scheduled maintenance.
+Notifications include information about plan sizes, performance, outages, and scheduled maintenance.

 The contacts for a project can be set to the admin and operators of that project, or to specific email addresses.
 Project contacts receive notifications about the project.
 They also receive the notifications for all services, unless you set a seperate service contact for a service.